 A soft, long fur on the body resembling the veil makes this variety looking more like “standard” breeds.

 History of the breed

 There is no detailed information concerning the breed’s past.
-Nonetheless, it is known that in the 1950s Deborah Wood created a breeding of Chinese Crested Dogs and called it Crest Haven.
-It was the beginning of a massive reproduction of Chinese Crested.
-A famous burlesque dancer, Gypsy Rose Lee also bred the dogs which after her death were included to Crest Haven.
+Nonetheless, it is known that in the 1950s Deborah Wood created a breed of Chinese Crested Dogs and called it Crest Haven.
+It was the beginning of the massive reproduction of Chinese Crested.
+A famous burlesque dancer, Gypsy Rose Lee also bred the dogs, which after her death were included in Crest Haven.

 Appearance and personality